Zachary Wentz

 Zachary Green (born April 29, 1994), better known by his ring name Zachary Wentz, is an American professional wrestler.
-He is signed to Total Nonstop Action Wrestling (TNA), where he is a member of The Rascalz stable.
-He also makes appearances on WWE's NXT brand, where he previously performed under the ring name Nash Carter from 2020 to 2022.
-He has worked with other independent promotions, mostly notably for Pro Wrestling Guerrilla (PWG).
+He is signed to All Elite Wrestling (AEW), where he is a member of The Rascalz.
+He also make appearances for AEW's sister promotion Ring of Honor (ROH).
+He is best known for his past tenures in Total Nonstop Action Wrestling (TNA) and WWE.

 Green began his career in 2014 and worked for several independent promotions.
 During his early years, he formed The Rascalz stable alongside Dezmond Xavier with Trey Miguel and Myron Reed joining afterwards.
 Alongside Xavier, he won several tag team titles, like the AAW Tag Team Championship, the CZW World Tag Team Championship and the PWG World Tag Team Championship.
 He was also a one-time CZW Wired Champion.
 In 2018, The Rascalz joined Impact Wrestling, where they remained until 2020, when he and Xavier signed with WWE and were assigned to their development brand, NXT.
 They changed their ring names to Nash Carter and Wes Lee and their tag team was renamed to "MSK".
 They won the Dusty Rhodes Tag Team Classic in 2021 and won the NXT Tag Team Championship twice.
 In 2023, Wentz returned to Impact, later winning the Impact World Tag Team Championship alongside Miguel and in 2024, winning the TNA X Division Championship.
+He departed TNA in 2026 and signed with AEW.